Xavier1599/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-In this project is about Shell, init files, variables and expansions
+In this project is about init files, variables and expansions